The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 Online mediation is actual divorce mediation, but simply conducted in an online format.

-Is a Mediator a Lawyer?
+Is a mediator a lawyer?

 Mediation is a skillset unto itself and is also an unregulated field.